TianyuWu-Henry/MLDS400_Group5/README.md

       Since we have not imported this largest CSV file (~11.37 GB) into the database via pgadmin4, we head to import the first 100,000 observations in R to get a general feeling of this dataset.
 There are 13 effective columns of information except the one specified with the "Unknown" column.
 We found out that the column **"AMT"** is derived from the multiplication of **"QUANTITY"** and **"SPRICE"**, and as mentioned in the previous paragraph, the null values in the **"SPRICE"** and **"ORGPRICE"** columns can be filled according to the values stored in the skstinfo.csv file, and vice versa.

       Besides that, we do have some doubts related to the actual meaning of **"TRANNUM"**, as we find that, there is more than one observation stored in the trnsact.csv data for the same **"TRANNUM"** number but with different sale dates and stores.
 From our understanding, this code should specify a serial number that is uniquely identified for each purchasing behavior, but different sale dates and stores for the same **"TRANNUM"** make us a bit confused.
-However, it is important to resolve our confusion as soon as possible, as this column could become important after determining the research question and setting out to clean data and conduct EDA.
+However, it is important to resolve our confusion as soon as possible, as this column could become important after determining the research question and setting out to clean data and conduct EDA.What

+  +**Potential Questions**
+  - How does price sensitivity differ across regions, gender, and other demographics?
+  - Can we forecast sales for each product category and/or each department for the coming year(s)?

 #### To-Do-Lists:
 - Fix the giant problems in tables skuinfo.csv using the command line and/or Python and/or R, import the other three CSV files that are not uploaded into Postgres via pgAdmin, and grant Postgres access to everyone on the team.
 - Brainstorm several ML questions that we might be interested in, by looking into the data provided in-depth.
+- Get feedback regarding out questions.
 - Start cleaning the data (e.g. filling the null values and replacing misleading or incorrect values) and conducting EDA in a systematic way, after narrowing the discussion down to one or two specific business questions.